Noticing the improbable moments of grace in your life to find one good thing.

 If she could, Sophie might write, “I met two new people on my walk to the library and one even stopped to pet me.”

-For me it will be “My daughter and her friends asked me to join them in a game of dominos.”
+For me, tonight’s will be “My daughter and her friends asked me to join them in a game of dominos.”

 One.
 Good.
 Thing.
 Even on the terrible, horrible very bad days when it’s not easy to think of one good thing.